HerculesCRUE/GnossDeustoBackend/Benchmark/Docs/Developer Documentation.md

 F1_1::Loads RDF in various serialisations::5::allegrograph_load_doc

 @misc{allegrograph_load_doc,
-title={AllegroGraph Documentation on Imporing Datat}, url={https://franz.com/agraph/support/documentation/current/agload.html}
+title={AllegroGraph Documentation on Importing Data}, url={https://franz.com/agraph/support/documentation/current/agload.html}
 }
 ```

 indicates that the triple store allegrograph is given a score of 5 on criterion F1.1 (handling of RDF) with the justification that it "Loads RDF in various serialisations" as evidenced in the document described through a bibtex entry with the key "allegrograph_load_doc".

-With this file edited, the script [bib2ttl.py](https://github.com/HerculesCRUE/GnossDeustoBackend/blob/master/Benchmark/triplestore-assessments/scripts/bib2ttl.py) with the above describe file as parameter will generate RDF (tutle) data from the bibliographic references, and the script [ast2ttl.py](https://github.com/HerculesCRUE/GnossDeustoBackend/blob/master/Benchmark/triplestore-assessments/scripts/ast2ttl.py) (also with sources.bib in parameter) will generate RDF (according to the criterion ontology) representing the assessment of the triple stores.
+With this file edited, the script [bib2ttl.py](https://github.com/HerculesCRUE/GnossDeustoBackend/blob/master/Benchmark/triplestore-assessments/scripts/bib2ttl.py) with the above describe file as parameter will generate RDF (turtle) data from the bibliographic references, and the script [ast2ttl.py](https://github.com/HerculesCRUE/GnossDeustoBackend/blob/master/Benchmark/triplestore-assessments/scripts/ast2ttl.py) (also with sources.bib in parameter) will generate RDF (according to the criterion ontology) representing the assessment of the triple stores.

 ## [Triple Store Assessment Interface](https://github.com/HerculesCRUE/GnossDeustoBackend/tree/master/Benchmark/triplestore-assessment-interface)

 This component is the frontend of the tool.
-It is developped as a python flasck application which intallation is described in the [README file](https://github.com/HerculesCRUE/GnossDeustoBackend/blob/master/Benchmark/triplestore-assessment-interface/README.md) of the repository.
+It is developped as a python flask application which intallation is described in the [README file](https://github.com/HerculesCRUE/GnossDeustoBackend/blob/master/Benchmark/triplestore-assessment-interface/README.md) of the repository.
 The application itself relies on a sparql endpoint being deployed and available with the data from the component described above loaded in one single graph.
 The address of this endpoint shoudl be configured in the [hercules/settings.py](https://github.com/HerculesCRUE/GnossDeustoBackend/blob/master/Benchmark/triplestore-assessment-interface/hercules/settings.py) file.
 Other than this, it is structured as a typical flask application.

 Basic [guidelines](https://github.com/HerculesCRUE/GnossDeustoBackend/blob/master/Benchmark/Docs/UserGuide.md) for using the interface once deployed are also available.